Office of Student Life

 - ATM Machine (Santa Clara County Federal Credit Union) is located on the lower level in the southeast corner of the cafeteria.
 ATM is for withdrawals only.

-- Student Lounge (second floor) with Big Screen TV for viewing broadcast television.
+- Student Lounge (second floor) with charging stations for personal devices and two Big Screen TVs for viewing broadcast television, video gaming, and weekly karaoke competitions.

 - Office of Student Life (G-203).

-- EVC Career Clothing and Hygiene Closet (Near ATM Machines)
+- EVC Career Clothing and Hygiene Closet (G-106)

 Located in Gullo II